microcks/microcks.io/content/documentation/guides/automation/cli.md

 ## Overview

-This guide illustrates usage of `microcks-cli`, a command-line tool for interacting with Microcks APIs.
-It allows to launch tests or import API artifacts with minimal dependencies.
+This guide illustrates the usage of `microcks-cli`, a command-line tool for interacting with Microcks APIs.
+It allows for launching tests or importing API artifacts with minimal dependencies.
 It is managed and released independently of the core Microcks server components within its [own GitHub repository](https://github.com/microcks/microcks-cli).
 The CLI [connects to API](/documentation/guides/automation/api) and uses [Service Account](/documentation/explanations/service-account) and so it's definitely worth the read 😉

-The CLI also supports authenticated and non-authenticated mode when Microcks is deployed without Keycloak.
-You'll still have to provide client id and secret to commands but they will be ignored.
+The CLI also supports authenticated and non-authenticated modes when Microcks is deployed without Keycloak.
+You'll still have to provide the client ID and secret to commands, but they will be ignored.
 See [issue #23](https://github.com/microcks/microcks-cli/issues/23) for more details.

 ## 1. Install the CLI